OscarGodson/EpicEditor/README.md

 ## Events

 You can hook into specific events in EpicEditor with <a href="#onevent-handler"><code>on()</code></a> such as when a file is created, removed, or updated.
+Every event returns EpicEditor as `this` and the file currently open unless otherwise noted.
 Below is a complete list of currently supported events and their description.

 <table cellspacing="0" class="event-table">
   <tr>